The most complex urban transportation project in U.S. history

 Boston had a world-class traffic problem.
 The elevated six-lane highway called the Central Artery, which ran through the center of downtown, was carrying upwards of 200,000 vehicles a day by the early 1990s, making it one of the most congested highways in the United States.
 Traffic crawled for more than 10 hours each day and the accident rate on the deteriorating elevated highway was four times the national average for urban Interstates.
 The same problem plagued the two tunnels under Boston Harbor between downtown Boston and East Boston/Logan Airport.

 Work of this magnitude and duration had never been attempted in the heart of an urban area.
-To keep it on track it project planners worked with environmental and other oversight and permitting agencies, community groups, businesses, and political leaders in order to create consensus on how the project would be built.
+To keep it on track, project planners worked with environmental and other oversight and permitting agencies, community groups, businesses, and political leaders in order to create consensus on how the project would be built.

 Reconnecting neighborhoods helps revitalize city